 Ryan grew up in Mill Creek, WA beginning his golf career at age ten.
 He had a successful collegiate career playing golf for Whitworth University.
 There he won multiple events, including his conference championship in 2010 which earned him the NWC Player of the Year title and a berth to the NCAA National Championship.
 He turned pro in 2012 and is now one of the top players in the PNW PGA Section.

 Since turning professional, Ryan quickly became a prominent instructor in the Pacific Northwest.
 Voted by his peers, Ryan was recognized as Golf Digest Best Teachers in Washington State in 2017-18.
 He also received the PNW PGA Section Player Development Award in 2016 and Youth Player Development Award in 2018; he has also won the Western WA PGA Chapter Awards for Player Development (2014, 2016, 2017), Youth Player Development (2018) and Assistant Golf Professional of the Year (2015).
 Ryan is also a PGA Certified Professional in Teaching & Coaching and a Level 3 Coach for The First Tee.

-While not playing or teaching golf, Ryan enjoys playing the guitar, snowboarding, wake surfing, and spending time in Seattle with his friends.
+While not playing or teaching golf, Ryan enjoys playing the guitar, snowboarding, wake surfing, and listening to BiggerPockets Podcast.
 You can follow Ryan on Twitter, @ryoung0123, or Instagram, @ryboy_pga.